There once was a time you could switch on the English Premier League on a Saturday night and be sure of seeing a few Australian players in action.

 Two more impressive seasons in Gosford earned Ryan a trade to Belgian side Club Brugge in 2013.
 Two years later, he became only the third Australian to play in La Liga when Valencia signed him on a six-year deal.
 An ill-timed injury ruined his chances of nailing down a starting place, however, and he was loaned to Racing Genk before penning a five-year deal with Brighton & Hove Albion in 2017.

 The Seagulls were newly promoted to the Premier League when Ryan joined them.
 He proved his worth from the off, making 124 saves – third in league – as Brighton secured their top-flight status for another season.
-The Western Sydney lad is on track for similar numbers in 2018-19.

 Did you know that Mark Schwarzer was the first player born outside of England to appear in 500 or more Premier League games?